dhruv14385/django-notes-app/README.md

 # Simple Notes App
 In this hands-on exercise, I will create a CI/CD pipeline project in Jenkins.
 A docker image will be created from a dockerfile.
 It will be pushed on to the Dockerhub.
 A container with application will be built from the image.
 I will use GITScm Polling for continuous integration and webhooks for continuous deployment.
 I have done this hands-on using EC2 Ubuntu instance.
 Keep the ports 8000 and 8080 accessible for all the traffic for the purpose of this hands-on.
 Please see following steps for explanation.

-•	Get updates
+Get updates
 ```
 sudo apt update
 ```

-•	Clone the repository
+Clone the repository
 ```
 git clone https://github.com/dhruv14385/django-notes-app.git
 ```
-•	Change directory to django-notes-app
+Change directory to django-notes-app
 ```
 cd django-notes-app/
 ```
-•	Install Java version 11
+Install Java version 11
 ```
 sudo apt install openjdk-11-jre
 ```

-•	Open port 8080 to your IP on SG.
-•	Install Jenkins.
+Install Jenkins.
 Enter following commands one after other.
 ```
 sudo wget -O /usr/share/keyrings/jenkins-keyring.asc \
  https://pkg.jenkins.io/debian-stable/jenkins.io-2023.key